Line drawing of a sofa with two cushions and armrests.

 Login, let’s talk.

 You’ve been holding it together for a long time.
-From the outside, it probably looks like you’re doing just fine.
-You’re responsible, thoughtful, and people likely see you as someone who has it all together.
-But inside, it’s another story.
-You’re carrying a lot, and it’s starting to wear on you.
-Maybe you’ve been feeling stuck or restless.
-Maybe anxiety is making it hard to slow down, or you’re caught in a fog of low energy and self-doubt.
-You might be facing a big life transition or just quietly wondering how you ended up so far from the life you thought you were building.
-Things feel off, and the idea of figuring it out on your own is starting to feel impossible.
+On the outside, you probably look responsible and grounded—like someone who has it all figured out.
+But inside, you’re carrying more than people realize.
+Maybe you’re feeling stuck or restless.
+Maybe anxiety makes it hard to slow down, or you’re moving through life in a fog of low energy and self-doubt.
+You might be facing a major life transition or quietly wondering how things veered so far from the life you thought you were building.
+Whatever it is, things feel off—and the idea of figuring it out alone is starting to feel impossible.

-My approach blends Acceptance and Commitment Therapy with humanistic and existential perspectives.
-This means we won’t just focus on symptom relief, though that’s certainly part of it.
-We’ll also slow down and explore the patterns and stories that are shaping your life—often unconsciously.
-We’ll look at how you relate to difficult emotions and thoughts, and how you can begin to create more space between what shows up inside you and the actions you choose to take.
-And we’ll get curious about the deeper stuff, too: the values that matter most to you, the way you want to show up in your relationships, what a meaningful life actually looks like for you—not according to anyone else’s definition, but your own.
+My approach blends Acceptance and Commitment Therapy with Humanistic and Existential therapy traditions.
+That means we’ll address symptoms like anxiety or disconnection, but we’ll also slow down and explore the deeper patterns shaping your life—often unconsciously.
+We’ll look at how you relate to difficult thoughts and emotions, and how to create more space between what shows up inside you and the actions you choose to take.
+And we’ll get curious about what really matters: your values, your relationships, and your own definition of a meaningful life.

 Our work together